 Strong Follower and Spring

-The follower and spring are what feed the rounds from the magazine into the weapon itself.
-They both need to be of the utmost quality, and the follower should have an anti-tilt design.
-Meanwhile, the spring should be made out of a strong and rust and corrosion resistant metal and should not wear down easily after extended use.
+The follower and spring feed the rounds from the magazine into the weapon itself.
+They both need to be of the utmost quality.
+The follower should have an anti-tilt design.
+Meanwhile, the spring should be made out of strong, rust, and corrosion-resistant metal.
+It should also not wear down easily after extended use.

 In general, you can expect to pay at least twenty dollars or so for a .458 SOCOM magazine, and sometimes up to thirty.
 That may not sound like a lot, but it can be if you buy several magazines.
 Try to find the highest quality .458 SOCOM magazine you can for your price range.

-D&H has been manufacturing firearm related components for more than three decades, and they are currently based out of Wisconsin.
-All of their products are built right here in the United States.
+D&H has been manufacturing firearm-related components for more than three decades.
+They are currently based out of Wisconsin.
+All their products are built here in the United States.

 - Aluminum built body

 - Design is very similar to the classic GI Magazines

 - Big bore follower design ensures reliable feeding

 - High price

 CMMG has been making magazines and other firearm-related products since 2002.
 They specialize in high-quality components for self-loading semi-automatic rifles such as the AR-15.